 It might be an accident detail.
 Something you did not notice or even think about before the tape recorder started rolling.
 It might be some prior accident or injury not recalled at the moment but which they will verify by internal insurance industry indexing.
 For more on insurance questions and why they ask them, see our blog on setting the reserve and damaging your own case.

 Insurance companies will then wait for a later opportunity to use such misstatements to question your credibility.
 This is just one of many tactics employed to devalue, deny or delay claims.

 Retain Personal Injury Attorney Before Thinking About Statements

 - A great president once said about our enemies “trust but verify”.
 When dealing with insurance companies: do it intelligently.

 - Personal injury attorneys nearly always give a free initial consultation.

-- The insurance industry’s own statistics indicate that once an attorney becomes involved, the value of any claim at least doubles.
+- The insurance industry’s own statistics indicate that once an attorney becomes involved, claim value at least doubles.

 Put those facts together.
 It’s in your own interest to retain experienced legal counsel early.
-It is not a good day when damage control is all we can do after misstatements have tarnished what otherwise would have been a straightforward accident or injury claim.
+It’s not a good day when damage control is all we can do after misstatements have tarnished what otherwise would have been a straightforward accident or injury claim.